LiamJCates/Programming-Notes/Programming Tools/Issue Tracking/Jira/Introduction.md

     JIRA supports MySQL, Oracle, PostgreSQL and SQL server in the backend.

-    JIRA can be integrated with many other tools − Subversion, GIT, Clearcase, Team Foundation Software, Mercury, Concurrent Version System and many more.
+    JIRA can be integrated with many other tools − Subversion, GIT, Clearcase, Team Foundation Software, Mercury, Concurrent Version System and more.

 License and Free Trial